 Extraction

-Once the tool is build you can use the midnight-extractor CLI to extract the circuits.
+After building the tool you can use the midnight-extractor CLI to extract the circuits.

 Quickstart